benja0rtzzz/NetworkingProposal/README.md

 # Network Infrastructure Design and Implementation for Campus Residences

-This project showcases the proposal of a network infrastructure for the "Tecnológico de Monterrey on Campus Residences", focusing on transitioning from analog to IP security cameras.
+This project showcases the proposal of a network infrastructure for the "Tecnológico de Monterrey" on Campus Residences, focusing on transitioning from analog to IP security cameras.
 The project also ensures reliable connectivity for a large number of devices across multiple floors, including IP cameras, access points, and NFC readers.

 ## Project Overview